FREQUENTLY ASKED QUESTIONS

 A pothole occurs when water seeps into small cracks in the pavement freezes and thaws.
 The expansion cycle process causes the potholes to grow.
 Informative Video

-How do I get a "Children at Play", "Hidden Driveway", or other specialty sign put up?
+How do I get a "Hidden Driveway", or other specialty sign installed?

 What does the Road Commission do with my property tax?